 - IFPA endorsed tournament directors will be responsible for communicating the format details of their tournament in the IFPA calendar submission process, and responsible for verifying that format during the results submission process to help ensure an accurate calculation of the TGP.

 - There are no limitations to how many events any particular location or organizer can hold.
-For any tournaments submitted to the IFPA calendar as 'private', the IFPA requires a minimum of 16 players to attend for that tournament to be endorsed for WPPR points.
+For any tournaments submitted to the IFPA calendar as ‘private’ (address not listed publicly on our site), the IFPA requires a minimum of 16 players to attend for that tournament to be endorsed for WPPR points.
 The IFPA now requires a full address in the calendar submission, and it is understandable for tournament directors to want to host IFPA endorsed tournaments out of their homes and not have their full address made public.
 Any private tournament that fails to reach 16 players will not be endorsed for WPPR points.
+An organizer is limited to hosting 4 ‘private’ tournaments per year for a given location.

-The base value of a tournament is equal to 0.5 WPPR points per player up to a maximum of 32 max base points for any tournament with 64 or more players participating.
-For example, a tournament with 11 participants will have a base value of 5.5 WPPR points.
+The base value of a tournament is equal to 0.5 WPPR points per Rated player up to a maximum of 32 max base points for any tournament with 64 or more players participating.
+For example, a tournament with 11 Rated players will have a base value of 5.5 WPPR points.
+A player becomes an officially Rated player after participating in 5 IFPA endorsed events.

 As we mentioned earlier there are two strength indicators that we use to determine the TVA for an event.
 This includes a TVA based on player RATING, and a TVA based on player RANKING.
 These values are added to the base value of an event to determine the 1st place WPPR point value for that tournament.
 The TVA takes into account the best 64 players participating in a tournament for each strength indicator.
 For the RATING strength indicator, the top 64 RATED players are taken into account.
 For the RANKING strength indicator, the top 64 RANKED players are taken into account.